-Breaking: Child Reportedly Finds Five People Dead Inside Delaware Home
+Child Reportedly Finds Five People Dead Inside Delaware Home [Breaking]

 Delaware State Police are investigating the deaths of five people inside a Prices Corner home.
 According to reports emerging in the local media, police were called at around 8 p.m. on Monday night to a house on 2700 block of Ferris Road, where officers found five dead bodies.

-Among the dead, there was a 42-year-old man, a 41-year-old woman, and three children all aged less than eight.
-The police didn’t reveal the names of the deceased because their family have not been notified.
+Among the dead, there was a 42-year-old man, a 41-year-old woman, and three children all aged less than 8.
+The police didn’t reveal the names of the deceased because their family has not been notified.
 Little information about why or how the five people died is known at this point, but Sgt.
 Richard Bratz of the Delaware State Police confirmed that all of the five members had gunshot wounds.

-“It is with heavy heart I come with this to you guys,” Bratz said.
+“It is with heavy heart I come with this to you guys,” Bratz said, per Delaware Online.
 “Our thoughts and prayers are with the family during this time.”

 The bodies have been taken to Delaware’s Division of Forensic Science for autopsies, according to CBS Philadelphia.
 Police said in a press release that more information about the deaths will only be known once the postmortems are complete, but stressed that residents of the area need not be worried about their safety.